MilenTecle/znapped-drf-api/README.md

 Relationships:
 - One-to-one relationship with the User model.
-- Connected to Follower Model, links users as followers and those they follow using the User model.
+- Connected to Follower Model via the User model to link followers and following.

 #### Post Model
-Represents user-generated posts, including support for images, hashtags and mentions.
+Represents user-generated posts, including support for images and hashtags.

 Fields:
 - title